 So, how long for Titebond 3 to dry?

 Titebond 3 glue is the PVA type.
-It takes 24 hours to cure the glue.
+Titebond III dry time is 30 minutes to 1 hour and is fully cured in 24 hours.
 After that, you might want to sand the glue.
 But before that, allow the glue to make a solid bond between the woods.

-We’ve written in detail here how long it’ll take titebond 3 glue to work its magic.
-We also wrote how you can speed up the drying process.
+I’ve written in detail here how long it’ll take Titebond 3 glue to work its magic.
+I also wrote about how you can speed up the drying process.

 How Long Does Titebond 3 Take to Dry And Cure Glue?

-Don’t worry, we’ve mentioned all about them down below-
+Don’t worry, I’ve mentioned all about them down below:

 1. Open Assembly Time